Local DNS Mapping

 Wildcard

-You can use * prefix to wildcard all sub-domains.
-Please note that Surge uses a simple string match.
-For example, *google.com will match google.com, foo.google.com, and bargoogle.com.
-And *.google.com will not match google.com.
+You can use the * prefix to match subdomains.
+Surge uses simple string matching.
+For example, *google.com matches google.com, foo.google.com, and bargoogle.com. *.google.com does not match google.com.

 [Host]